JHoweWowe/Hello-World-Hack-2021/README.md

   - Organizers
   - Sponsors
   - Footer
+- Schedule

 ## Technical Information:
+- Website built with HTML, CSS, Javascript and BootStrap
-- 768px should be breakpoint for majority of responsive elements
+- BootStrap: 768px should be breakpoint for majority of responsive elements

-## TO-DO:
-- Schedule
-- Gallery (Only if time allows)
+- Tested rigouriously with three different devices: mobile, tablet, and laptop using Control Inspection